-Information other than the financial report and auditor's report thereon
+Information other than the financial report and auditor's report thereon www.grantthornton.com.au

 The Directors of the Responsible Entity are responsible for the other information.
-The other information comprises the information included in the Scheme's Directors' report for the year ended 30 June 2018, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Scheme's Directors' report for the year 30 June 2019, but does not include the financial report and our auditor's report thereon.